mathspp/mathspp/pages/02.blog/uv-cheatsheet/item.md

 | `uv run --python 3.X myscript.py` | Run the script with the given Python version |
 | `uv run --with click myscript.py` | Run the script along with the `click` dependency |

+!!!
+Make your script executable and add the uv shebang at the very first line of the script: `#!/usr/bin/env -S uv run`.
+!!!
+This way, you can run your script directly as `./myscript.py` instead of having to write `uv run myscript.py`.

 ## Manage Python versions 🐍